 Buying a friend or family member their favourite tipple or wine not only shows generosity for the gift, but also that you pay attention to them.
 Even R100 could buy an exceptional wine and there is a spectacular variety of liquors available for under R200.

 This is a great gift for absolutely anyone of any age, from children to grandparents.
-Two standard tickets to a 2D movie costs in the region of R150.
+Two standard tickets to a 2D movie costs in the region of R170.
 Since movie theatres don’t seem to sell vouchers, you could either purchase tickets to a movie you know the recipient wants to see or buy a gift voucher from the movie theatre’s shopping mall.
+Alternatively, you could opt for a Netflix gift card which offers you a wider range or movies and series.

 This is a more specialised gift; after all, not everybody likes puzzles but those who do, LOVE them.
 For a decent challenge, make sure it has 1000 pieces and personalise your choice with one that features something your friend or family member likes, such as animals or their favourite holiday destination.